-With English units selected, the lift and drag forces are displayed in pounds (lb) and the wind speed in miles per hour (MPH).
+With MPH/lbs units selected, the lift and drag forces are displayed in pounds (lb) and the wind speed in miles per hour (MPH).
 Selecting metric units displays the lift and drag forces in kilograms (kg) and the wind speed in kilometers per hour (KPH).
 Since L/D is unit-less the units are not displayed.
-When the controller is powered up the display units default to English.
+Display units are preserved and will be restored after power-up.